Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

 This hobby is best for those who love fiber arts or making miniatures.
 You can be as simple or as detailed as you’d like in your creations.

-The best needle to use for beginners would be a 38-gauge spiral or triangular needle with numerous notches but can vary based on your personal preference.
+The best needle to use for beginners would be a 38-gauge spiral or triangular needle with numerous notches but this can vary based on your personal preference.

 There are tons of different options for wool, but felters tend to lean towards medium-coarse fibers as it is easier to manipulate while still leaving a relatively smooth finish.